-If you sell on Amazon, you know that maintaining healthy stock levels is one of the keys to success.
+If you sell on Amazon, you know that maintaining healthy stock levels is one of Amazon KPIs.
 This includes keeping enough product with Amazon to avoid costly stockouts, which directly loses you sales and profit, and can also have a long-lasting negative impact on your listing’s search ranking!

-However, there’s a flipside to this, and low inventory levels is only one side of the problem - too much inventory can also damage your Amazon business.
+However, there’s a flipside to this, and low inventory levels are only one side of the problem - too much inventory can also damage your Amazon business.

-In today’s post, we will go over aging inventory, reveal why it’s a problem on Amazon, and how to manage your inventory to maintain a high IPI (Inventory Performance Index).
+In today’s post, we will go over inventory aging on Amazon, reveal why it’s a problem, and how to manage your inventory to maintain a high IPI (Inventory Performance Index).

 Let's get started!

-Inventory aging is a metric that measures how long an item has been in stock and available on Amazon without selling.
+Inventory aging on Amazon is a metric that measures how long an item has been in stock and is available on Amazon without selling.

 Amazon split this into: